 - Way 3.
 Reset All Settings

 - Way 4.
-Updating iOS to the Latest Version
+Update iOS to the Latest Version

 - Way 5.
 Restore iPhone with iTunes

-"Why my iPhone keeps restarting?" might be the first question you would ask upon meeting this issue.
+"Why does iPhone get stuck in boot loop" might be the first question you would ask upon meeting this issue.
 It is important that you understand the causes, and we have listed the main ones below:

-Interruption of Update and Factory Reset: When the iPhone got interrupted while updating and factory resetting, it is very likely to fall into a boot loop.
+1. Interruption of Update and Factory Reset: If your device is interrupted in the process of upgrading iOS or restoring factory settings, the restart process will not complete smoothly and it is likely to fall into a boot loop.

-Battery Problem: Bad connection to the battery could be a viable cause for the boot loop.
+2. Battery Problem: Bad connection to the battery could be a viable cause for the boot loop.
 This can happen without you knowing.
-Maybe you dropped your phone or you sat on it, or maybe just mishandled it.
-It could even be that your phone battery is damaged.
+Maybe you dropped your phone, just mishandled it after replace battery, out of power, etc.

-Jailbreaking iPhone: Your iPhone could break down if you try to jailbreak and fail to complete the process.
-Even when you successfully completed the jailbreak process, the iPhone can still fall into a boot loop, resulting from malware caught in the process.
+3. Jailbreaking iPhone: Your iPhone could break down if you try to jailbreak and fail to complete the process.
+Even when you successfully finished the jailbreak process, the device possibly run into software issue and didn't function well.

 Way 1.
 Use Advanced iOS Repair Tool – Joyoshare UltFix [No Data Loss]

 Care about how to fix iPhone boot loop without losing data?
 Here comes the right tool - Joyoshare UltFix.
 It's a qualified iOS system recovery that assists you in solving a wide variety of software issues, like stuck in DFU mode, force restart not working, Apple logo, black screen, vertical lines, etc. There is no data loss after you complete the repair process.
 To tackle serious and complexted problems, Joyoshare UltFix even offers deep repair mode, which ensures a high success rate.
 More surprisingly, you can easily bypass iTunes errors, downgrade and upgrade iOS versions, or reset devices.